GabryV00/MobileRobotNavigation_withAI/README.md

-# MobileRobotNavigation with Artificial Intelligence techniques
+# Mobile Robot Navigation with Artificial Intelligence techniques
 In this repository there are several assignments of the course Mobile Robot Navigation with Artificial Intelligence techniques of the University of Klagenfurt.

 ## Image Classification